Sovereign wealth funds investing in technology and industrials

 The Middle East and Asia are leading technology investment in leading sectors.

 Sovereign wealth funds' appetite for strategic and industrial investments comes from the Middle East and Asia, where the most sophisticated funds are already looking for added value, building research centres and developing industrial champions.
 They are doing so in sectors such as aerospace, telecommunications and other leading industries.
 Moreover, these funds are increasingly looking for direct investment.
 In this way, they avoid intermediaries and reduce operational risks by being directly linked to the strategic industrial partner.
-The agreements entered into by Mubadala with American multinationals such as GE or HP are emblematic from this point of view, as with the European ones.
+The agreements entered into by Mubadala with American multinationals such as GE and HP are emblematic from this point of view, as with the European ones.
 EADS, Sener o Indra.
 The will to continue building positions in technology sectors was ratified at the end of 2012 when it increased its stake in the capital of the American technology company.
 AMD (Advanced Micro Devices); becoming, with 19% of the capital, the main shareholder of the Californian company.
 Some transactions were not completed (e.g. the purchase of 71% from the Spanish aeronautical components and structures manufacturer Aernnova, which was discontinued in mid-2012).
 All these operations show the growing interest in leading technology and industrial assets, particularly in OECD countries, whether in the US or in Europe.

 China overtakes the US as the largest industrial investor in Germany